sandermak/sandermak.github.com/_posts/2013-03-23-year-blogging-analyzed-r.md

 Like most people I use Google Analytics to track what's happening on this site.
 However, I'm not going to show you screenshots of the GA Dashboard.
 Not that it's bad (it's actually pretty good), but where's the fun in that?
 Since this is a programming blog we're going to hook into the [Google Analytics API](https://developers.google.com/analytics/devguides/reporting/core/v3/).
 And this time, without using my standard tools of trade.
 Instead of using a JVM based language, I'm turning to R to do some number crunching.

 ### Learning R
 [The R language](http://www.r-project.org/) is geared towards statistical programming and data analysis.
 Someone described it to me as a headless version of Excel on steroids.
 I think this gives the right feeling for what R is.
 If you're coming from a statically-typed background or expect a perfectly crafted language, you're in for a culture shock.
 R lives firmly in the camp of 'shut up, it works' and its virtues lie in the vast amount of statistical libraries that are available.
-Let's just say that the intersection on the Venn diagram covering statisticians and kick-ass language designers/software engineers is very small.
+Let's just say that the intersection on the Venn diagram covering statisticians and kick-ass language designers/software engineers is very small:

 ![Statisticians vs. Language Designers :)](/pics/statisticians_langdesigners_venn.png)